filamentgroup/fg-carousel/demo/index.md

 ## Methods and Events

-The carousel has several methods you can call on it.
-You can find these methods on the element itself.
+The carousel has several methods you can call on it, such as goto, next, prev.
+We're still refining this API so they'll be documented soon.

-- tbd

 The carousel has several events.
-- tbd
+- Also tbd documentation

 ## Polyfills